unChaz/sci-fi-5e/docs/classes/scout.md

 #### Survivalist

-When you choose this archetype at 3rd level, you gain proficiency in the Nature and Toughness skills if you don't already have it.
+When you choose this archetype at 3rd level, you gain proficiency in the Science and Survival skills if you don't already have it.
 Your proficiency bonus is doubled for any ability check you make that uses either of those proficiencies.

 #### Superior Mobility
 At 9th level, your walking speed increases by 10 feet.
 If you have a climbing or swimming speed, this increase applies to that speed as well.